-Law enforcement and first responders called upon to respond to an active shooter incident may encounter individuals with disabilities or persons with AFN among the survivors.
-These persons may not be able to hear, physically comply with or cognitively understand direct commands.
-Law enforcement and first responders need to be informed regarding what to expect and how to communicate effectively with individuals with disabilities and AFN during and after an active shooter event.
+Law enforcement and first responders called upon to respond to an active shooter incident may encounter individuals with disabilities or other access or functional needs among the survivors.
+These individuals may not be able to hear, physically comply with, or cognitively understand direct commands.
+Law enforcement and first responders need to be informed regarding what to expect and how to communicate effectively with individuals with access or functional needs during and after an active shooter event.